 Use the unabbreviated short name of the facility plus the number.
 Examples: Carnegie 101; Mason 208; Alexander 251.

-Always capitalize the article "The" when the term The Claremont Colleges is used as a unit.
-On second reference, lower case is preferred for mentions of "the colleges."
-When referring to the five undergraduate colleges (Pomona, Claremont McKenna, Harvey Mudd, Pitzer and Scripps), it is acceptable to reference the institutions as "the 5Cs."
+Always capitalize the article “The” when the term The Claremont Colleges is used as a unit.
+On second reference, lower case is preferred for mentions of the colleges.
+The abbreviation “5C” can be used when collectively referring to the five undergraduate colleges.

 Claremont McKenna College